 Unlike for the views in JProfiler's main window, the comparison views have fixed view parameters that are shown at the top instead of drop-down lists that let you adjust the parameters on the fly.
 All comparisons show wizards for collecting the parameters for the comparison, and you can perform the same comparison multiple times with the same parameters.
 The wizards remember their parameters from previous invocations so you don't have to repeat the configuration if you compare several sets of snapshots.
 At any point, you can shortcut the wizard with the Finish button or jump to another step by clicking on the step in the index.

 When a comparison is active, the snapshots that were analyzed are shown with number prefixes.
-For comparisons that work with two snapshot, the displayed differences are the measurements from snapshot 2 minus the measurements from snapshot 1.
+For comparisons that work with two snapshots, the displayed differences are the measurements from snapshot 2 minus the measurements from snapshot 1.

 For the CPU comparisons, you can use the same snapshot as the first and second snapshot and select different threads or thread groups in the wizard.